LaravelDaily/Booking-Com-Simulation-Laravel/course/06-property-apartment-rooms.md

 }
 ```

-Let's also create a `hasMany` relationship from Apartments.
+Let's also create a `hasMany` relationship with Apartments.

 **app/Models/Apartment.php**:
 ```php